stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Although the OBJ loader and new indexed builder are relatively efficient loading the model is now quite slow (even on decent hardware).

-We could attempt to optimise the code but this is usually very time-consuming and often actually counter-productive (i.e. complexity can lead to bugs).
+We could attempt to optimise the code but this is usually very time-consuming and often actually counter-productive (i.e. complexity often leads to bugs).

 Instead we note that as things stand the following steps in the loading process are repeated _every_ time we run the demo: